MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint-reduction.md

 Recall is 90.24%
 ```

 Good enough!
 I checked some false positive cases and all of them were mislabeled.
 Indeed, the training data I'm using are manual annotations made by our operators.
 Once in a while they make a mistake, which is totally acceptable and simply something we have to deal with.
-However, learning with noisy labels is another story that I don't discuss in this blog post.
+However, learning with noisy labels is another story altogether, and I won't get into it in this blog post.
 I do however recommend [this research article](https://arxiv.org/pdf/1911.00068.pdf) if you're interested.

 I'm confident enough to put this model into production.
 At Alan we like to keep things simple.
 Our website is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app running on [Heroku](https://www.heroku.com/).
 We want to load this scikit-learn model in memory when the app boots up, and simply call it when a prescription has to be classified.
 If this pattern works for us, we might use it for other document classification tasks.